planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 Cars, airplanes, tanks, and bulldozers are great fun to destroy.
 If they don’t finish an adventure as burnt-out wrecks, you may be doing it wrong.
 Until then, they have ratings for their ease of handling, maximum speed, and FRAME.
 When necessary, the driver or pilot Checks their POISE vs. their current Speed.

 -   **Handling**: how easily it turns compared to others of its class.
 The modifier adds to Checks to control it.
-If a penalty drops the current Handling pool to zero, it cannot move.
 -   **Speed**: how fast it can go.
 This affects the Move and Race Actions in slightly different ways.
 Current Speed acts as a Move in Zones and as a substitute POISE defense versus Attacks
 -   **FRAME**: Size and weight, same as for Characters.
-Encumbrance is a factor for vehicles in the same way as characters, penalizing Handling.
+Encumbrance is a factor for vehicles in the same way as character, raising the Difficulty for Handling.
+If a Difficulty plus from Encumbrance exceeds its Handling, the vehicle is overloaded and stops.

 The terrain favored by a vehicle should be obvious from its type.
 Unsuitable terrain increases Difficulty or is impassible, depending.